What is family law appellate mediation?

 - Reducing stress.
 Mediation encourages cooperation and communication, while discouraging the adversarial atmosphere of litigation.

 - Avoiding financial risk.
 A judgment for payment or transfer of property still does not ensure collection.

 My family law appeal has been ordered to mediation.
 What happens next?

 When a family law appeal is filed with the Court of Appeals, the case is first screened for the appropriateness of mediation.
-If your case presents issues that would be suitable for mediation, then an order staying (stopping) the appellate process will be sent to you in the mail.
+If your case presents issues that would be suitable for mediation, then an order staying (temporarily stopping) the appellate process will be sent to you in the mail.
 Included with the order will be a confidential information form and a mediator selection form that each party, or the party’s attorney, must fill out and send back to the Family Law Appellate Mediation Office.

 Who attends the mediation?

 All parties to the appeal, and their lawyers if they have them, are required to attend mediation.
 Under special circumstances, other arrangements may be made, if acceptable to the mediator and all parties.
 This requirement reflects the Court of Appeal’s view that the principles of mediation include affording the litigants the opportunity to explain their wants and needs directly to the other parties and the mediator and to hear firsthand the other party’s wants and needs.
 Mediation also enables parties to directly discuss opportunities for mutually acceptable solutions.

 The roster currently includes about 20 people who are highly respected mediators.
 All of them are attorneys and they have many years of family mediation experience and an understanding of the appellate process.
 They are qualified family law neutrals under the Minnesota General Rule of Practice for the District Courts Rule 114 and have completed additional training on appellate mediation.
 They have agreed to serve on this panel on a sliding fee basis because they want to help people in the appellate process resolve their issues successfully.